 Indeed, for these reasons, and others, I strongly suggest running UA and GA4 in parallel until UA is discontinued.

-That said, some conversion types are relatively easy to install, and Google just started rolling out a conversions migration tool.
-The tool is available in several of our client accounts as of this post date.
+That said, some conversion types are relatively easy to install, and Google rolled out a conversions migration tool a few months ago.

 Before I jump into creating conversions, I’ll discuss how these work in GA4.
 Unlike UA, GA4 conversions are effectively just events that you set as conversions.
 GA4 automatically tracks many event types including page views, clicks, scrolling, and more.